 The coriander and cumin seeds in this rasam aid in restoring the digestion.
 If you have a heartburn or stomach problem, you can have this rasam with soft cooked rice and a light vegetable such as a stir fried bottle gourd or ridge gourd.
 You can make this rasam and refrigerate for 2 days and use it.

-This rasam does not need any ready made rasam powder, these are the ingredients needed to make this flavorful rasam.
-Dry roast them and powder using a handle pestle or a blender.
+This rasam does not need any ready made rasam powder.
+The ingredients are dry roasted and powdered to make this flavorful rasam.

 Find tamarind rasam recipe below